 Collection: Whalen, Alissa

 Alissa Whalen was born in Toronto, Ontario.
 Between 1983 and 1991, she studied pottery, wheel throwing and hand-building, part-time in Pickering, Ontario.
-In 1998, she began selling a variety of functional tableware, garden and wall art.
-Whalen participated in numerous outdoor and indoor art shows and displayed her work on artist studio tours and in co-op art galleries in Southern Ontario until 2013.
+Her main body of work developed into uniquely carved designed functional tableware, a variety of garden art, planters and indoor wall art.
+During 1998 to 2013, Whalen participated in numerous outdoor and indoor art shows and displayed her work on artist studio tours and in co-op art galleries in Southern Ontario.
 Whalen transitioned to working with acrylic paint in 2014.
 She studied with Martha Johnson and Kathryn Bemrose in Toronto, Ontario, concentrating on impressionistic themed paintings.
-During the last 8 years, she has shown her paintings at the Sudbury Art Club Show and One Sky Gallery Boutique in Sudbury, Ontario.
-Most recently, Whalen moved towards abstract expressionism and mixed media artwork.
-In May, 2024 Whalen participated and showed her abstract art in “A Matter of Time” for emerging artists, curated by Sasha Court and presented in Dartmouth, NS.
-Whalen has participated in the Pre-Shrunk 2025 show curated by Argyle Fine Art and currently has work displayed at the Teichert Gallery in Halifax, NS.
+Between 2018 and 2021, she showed her work at several galleries in Northern Ontario.
+In 2022-23, Whalen moved towards abstract expressionism and mixed media artwork.
+In May, 2024 Whalen participated and showed her abstract art in “A Matter of Time” for emerging artists, presented in Dartmouth, NS.
+Whalen has participated in the Pre-Shrunk 2025 and 2026 shows curated by Argyle Fine Art and currently has work displayed at the Teichert Gallery in Halifax, NS

 ARTIST STATEMENT